 You want to take a guess at which ad set has the lookalike audience applied?
 If you said the top one, you’re starting to get the point.
 Although it’s hardly a conclusive data set, the application of a lookalike audience to this particular ad set resulted in something like a 53% reduction in cost per lead and resulted in two ‘purchases’ against none.
 Although we’ve not made much of an attempt at an empirical study here, this is not an isolated result.
 Similar results can be found everywhere with a quick Google search.

 So why aren’t B2B lookalike audiences a thing?

-It’s obvious that lookalike audiences are the future of targeting.
+It’s obvious that lookalike audiences are the future of audience targeting.
 The problem for B2B marketers, as of this writing, is that there really is no platform upon which a similar targeting structure can be built for B2B demand generation specialists.
 LinkedIn aside, nobody is really volunteering information about themselves as it relates to their business units, purchase behaviors, etc., which makes identifying a target audience understandably difficult.
 More alarming, perhaps, is the difficulty of penetrating account based clients with this sort of targeting.

 So what happens next?
 Are B2B Marketers just out of luck?

 B2B Data + Artificial Intelligence.
 Welcome to the nerdery.